wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 Example
 -------

-This is an example of the wazuh.yml configuration that can be used to load a configuration:
+This is an example of the configuration file that can be used to load a configuration:

 .. code-block:: yaml